Congratulations to our 2014 Sociology, Criminal Justice, Criminology, and Human Services Graduates!

-Fran Buntman was awarded CCAS’s Excellence in Undergraduate Department Advising Award for the 2012-2013 academic year.
+Fran Buntman was awarded the 2014 Kenny Prize.
+This honor is in recognition of a CCAS faculty member whose teaching has encouraged students to think differently, allowing them to take advantage of their academic experience at GWU.
+For this award, students nominate an instructor who has demonstrated an imaginative or innovative approach that motivates students to learn.
 She has just published “Supermaximum Prisons in South Africa” in The Globalization of Supermax Prisons (co-authored with Lukas Muntingh, ed.
 Jeff Ross, Rutgers U. Press, 2013).
 She was recently featured on WAMU’s Kojo Nnamdi Show speaking about the legacy of Nelson Mandela.
 This past fall she was a panelist discussing two theater productions: Folger Shakespeare Library’s presentation of The Robben Island Bible, and Theater J’s performance of After the Revolution.
 She is the director of GW’s new interdisciplinary Law and Society minor, housed in the Department of Sociology.

 Robert Cottrol published The Long, Lingering Shadow: Slavery, Race, and Law in the American Hemisphere (University of Georgia Press, Studies in the Legal History of the South series, 2013) and "Positive Discrimination/Affirmative Action with Respect to Gender and Race," (co-author Megan Davis) in Routledge Handbook of Constitutional Law, edited by Mark Tushnet, Thomas Fleiner and Cheryl Saunders (Routledge, 2013).